JacobIkke/TinyPower/README.md

 - https://www.microchip.com/en-us/product/ATTINY1604#document-table

-But you can also use tinyAVR with arduino, you can even install a bootloader if you like to program the chip direct from the arduino IDE.
+It;s possible to use the TinyPower board with arduino IDE, you can install a bootloader if you like to program the chip direct from the arduino IDE.
 With megaTinycore you can add support for attiny1604 to Arduino and output HEX file that you can upload with one of the programming options.
 Or direct from the IDE if you have an bootloader installed.

 - https://github.com/SpenceKonde/megaTinyCore